6.3 Borrowing: Access Without Ownership Transfer

 is still active when line (3) (s1.push('!')

-) tries to take a mutable borrow.
+) tries to take an exclusive borrow.
 This violates the rule (‘cannot borrows1

 as mutable because it is also borrowed as immutable’), and compilation fails, typically with an error message pointing to line (3).